yuanqing/cuba/README.md

 ### Method 2 &mdash; Give a Service Account view access to your spreadsheet

-This is if you do not want to enable link sharing on your spreadsheet.
+This is if you do not want to enable link-sharing on your spreadsheet.

 <details>
 <summary><strong>1.
 Create a Service Account on the Google API Console.</strong></summary>